elany/DanmeiGenerator/README.md

-# DanmeiGenerator
+# Danmei Generator
-Create your own danmei young master
+Create your own danmei young master.

+Credit to Ryan from https://whothefuckismydndcharacter.com where I got both the idea and most of the code from.